joshrp/moonlight-docs/Troubleshooting.md

 <a href="https://moonlight-stream.org/discord"><img src="https://moonlight-stream.org/images/discord.png" height="70" alt="Join our Discord"></a>

-### If you're running the 496.13 NVIDIA driver on your host PC and you have issues with the video getting stuck while streaming, downgrade your drivers to 472.12.
-NVIDIA is working on a fix.
+### If you have issues with the video getting stuck while streaming, disable hardware-accelerated GPU scheduling on your host PC

 Look at the troubleshooting steps for each of the following issues: